rapdev-io/addon-datadog-agent/datadog-agent/DOCS.md

 Because these privileges bypass many of Home Assistant’s standard security restrictions, this add-on receives a **low security rating** as per Home Assistant’s [security guidelines](https://developers.home-assistant.io/docs/add-ons/presentation#security).
 > **Security Notice:**
-> The elevated access levels are required to provide detailed system monitoring.
-Only install this add-on if you trust the source and are comfortable with the security trade-offs in environments where such access is acceptable.
+> The elevated access levels are required to provide full host and container monitoring.
+Only install this add-on if you trust the source.

 ### How It Works

 - **System Metrics Collection:**
   The agent continuously gathers data on CPU, memory, disk, and network performance from the host.
-This data is then forwarded to Datadog for centralized monitoring and alerting.
+This data is then forwarded to Datadog for monitoring and alerting (if desired :grin:).

 - **Docker Monitoring:**
   By mounting the Docker socket, the agent also collects container metrics, allowing you to monitor your Home Assistant container alongside other Docker containers running on your system.